International broadcasting

+colonies with the metropole (for example the BBC Empire Service as well as France's Poste Colonial and the Dutch overseas radio services, PCJJ and PHOHI).
+When operated by governments or entities close to a government, international broadcasting can be a form of soft power.
+Less frequently, international broadcasting has been undertaken for commercial purposes by private broadcasters.

 International broadcasting, in a limited extent, began during World War I, when German and British stations broadcast press communiqués using Morse code.
 With the severing of Germany's undersea cables, the wireless telegraph station in Nauen was the country's sole means of long-distance communication.
 The US Navy Radio Service radio station in New Brunswick, Canada, transmitted the 'Fourteen Points' by wireless to Nauen in 1917.
 In turn, Nauen station broadcast the news of the abdication of Kaiser Wilhelm II on November 10, 1918.
+In the early 2020's, many of the public international broadcasters that court audiences abroad have seen their budgets shrink, with the exception of Deutsche Welle, while state media outlets from authoritarian countries like Russia, China and Iran have been increasing their budgets since the early 2000's.

 History

 Origins

 Guglielmo Marconi pioneered the use of short wave radio for long-distance transmissions in the early 1920s.
 Using a system of parabolic reflector antennae, Marconi's assistant, Charles Samuel Franklin, rigged up a large antenna at Poldhu Wireless Station, Cornwall, running on 25 kW of power.
 In June and July 1923, wireless transmissions were completed during nights on 97 meters from Poldhu to Marconi's yacht Elettra in the Cape Verde Islands.
 High speed shortwave telegraphy circuits were then installed from London to Australia, India, South Africa and Canada as the main element of the Imperial Wireless Chain from 1926.

 The Dutch began conducting experiments in the shortwave frequencies in 1925 from Eindhoven.
-The radio station PCJJ began the first international broadcasting on March 11, 1927 with programmes in Dutch for colonies in the Dutch West Indies and Dutch East Indies and in German, Spanish and English for the rest of the world.
-The popular Happy Station show was inaugurated in 1928.
+The radio station PCJJ began its first international broadcasting on March 11, 1927, with programmes in Dutch for colonies in the Dutch West Indies and Dutch East Indies and in German, Spanish and English for the rest of the world.
+The popular Happy Station show was inaugurated in 1928 and became the world's longest-running shortwave programme, continuing until 1995, transferring to Radio Netherlands after World War II.

 In 1927, Marconi also turned his attention toward long distance broadcasting on shortwave.
 His first such broadcasts took place to commemorate Armistice Day in the same year.
 He continued running a regular international broadcast that was picked up around the world, with programming from the 2LO station, then run by the BBC.
 The success of this operation caught the BBC's attention who rented out a shortwave transmitting station in Chelmsford, with the callsign G5SW, to Marconi.
 The BBC Empire Service was finally inaugurated on December 19, 1932, with transmissions aimed towards Australia and New Zealand.